deepkit-rest/rest/README.md

 book.name === "name"; // true
 ```

 By default `RestGenericSerializer` requires the entity constructor to take no parameters, because it's impossible to know what argument to pass.
 An error will be thrown if `entityClass.length !== 0`.
-But you can customize how new entities are instantiated by overriding its `createEntity()` method where the purified payload will be passed as a parameter:
+But we can customize how new entities are instantiated by overriding its `createEntity()` method where the purified payload will be passed as a parameter:

 ```ts
 class BookSerializer extends RestGenericSerializer<Book> {